Anyone who has experienced back pain knows what an inconvenience it can be.

 It can result in pain, swelling, stiffness and a reduced range of motion.

-The most common form of arthritis is osteoarthritis, but there are actually dozens of different disorders that fall under this umbrella term.
+The most common form of arthritis is osteoarthritis, but there are over a hundred different disorders that fall under this umbrella term.

 6. Spinal Stenosis

-When the spinal column narrows, resulting in excess pressure on the spinal cord and nerves, this is spinal stenosis.
+When your spinal column narrows, resulting in excess pressure on it, this is spinal stenosis.

 The cause is usually degeneration of spinal discs which act to provide cushion for the vertebrae.